Australia eyes Buddha and baccarat to lure Chinese tourists

 In the lucrative gaming sector, Australia is up against stiff competition.
 Macau, the world's largest gambling destination, is adding more than six new casino resorts in the next three years.
 The Philippines is building 'Entertainment City', a complex in Manila that will have four large integrated resorts - also in the next three years.

-Crown Ltd and Echo Entertainment Ltd are waging an increasingly acrimonious war to gain a lock in Sydney on gambling tourists from mainland China.
+Crown Ltd (CWN.AX) and Echo Entertainment Ltd EGP.AX are waging an increasingly acrimonious war to gain a lock in Sydney on gambling tourists from mainland China.

 Echo, which holds the sole licence to operate a casino in the harbourside city until 2019, is lobbying for an extension of that exclusivity and an expansion of its Star Casino in an attempt to block Crown's plans for a high-roller gaming suite.